The Pull of the Earth

 set at Frank Lloyd Wright’s Taliesin and Taliesin West

-Grace Avila never imagined she would leave the cultured life at her family’s Brooklyn stained glass studio to go serve as the artist-in-residence for a renowned, esoteric architecture school in rural Wisconsin.
-The aftermath of the accident, and her mother’s death, make her think getting away might save her sanity—until she discovers the perils at the new place might be worse than the ones she’s trying to leave behind.
+When she’s invited to go serve as the stained glass artist-in-residence for a renowned, esoteric architecture school in rural Wisconsin, she thinks getting away might save her sanity—until she discovers the problems at the new place might be worse than the ones she’s trying to leave behind.

-Meanwhile, the architecture colony’s crises are mounting, with failing building foundations and unpaid staff, making the place desperate, and ripe for exploitation.
-Corporate sponsors begin to deface the natural landscape and the world famous buildings.
-A prime piece of land at the entrance to Taliesin West, the Arizona campus of the school, is sold to venture capitalists for development.
-Someone needs to do something, and it may have to be Grace — along with Christian Dubay, the earthy grad student who always seems to know what is needed, and even what she needs, better than she does.
+The architecture colony’s crises are slowly revealed, with failing structures and underpaid staff making the place desperate, and ripe for exploitation.
+Corporate sponsors begin to deface the natural landscape and the world famous buildings, while land is sold to venture capitalists for development.
+Someone needs to do something, and it may have to be Grace.

 At Taliesin West, she lives open air in the desert, listens to the land, and builds a tiny home for herself.
 She gradually discovers a rich past that provides insight for a better future, if only she can rally others to the cause.
-Most challenging of all, she may have to reach out to the very people behind the degradation if there is to be any hope of regaining this paradise lost for all of them, and for posterity.
+Most challenging of all, she may have to reach out to the very people behind the degradation if there is to be any hope of regaining the paradise lost for all of them, and for posterity.

 The interior becomes the reality of the building.

 —Frank Lloyd Wright

 Rain again.
 It had been Grace Avila’s companion for more than half of her sixteen hour drive.
-Now, as she neared her destination, bucketfuls of it blasted the small car sideways, challenging gravity itself as it held her to the narrow road.
+Now, as she neared her destination, bucketfuls blasted the small car sideways, challenging gravity itself as it held her to the narrow road.
 Her shoulders were stiff from the struggle to hold on, and finally, she unclenched her hands from the wheel, spread her fingers, took a breath.